black-sliver/PopTracker/src/http/README.md

 Simple HTTP/S Client around asio / boos::asio.

-To enable platform independend certificate checking, set HTTP::certfile to a file containing the ca certs in PEM fromat.\
+To enable platform-independent certificate checking, set HTTP::certfile to a file containing the ca certs in PEM format.\
 See https://curl.se/docs/caextract.html for an example certfile.

 Falls back to windows cert store on windows and default openssl paths on other